Elizabeth Oda headshot

 Current Roles

-• Technical Product Manager at Braid Technologies, building software that blends geometry, optimization, and physics simulation for automotive and aerospace manufacturing.
+• Technical Project Manager at Braid Technologies, building software that blends geometry, optimization, and physics simulation for automotive and aerospace manufacturing.

-• Co‑founder and President of Women in Science Japan, offering the ML Summer School for Scientists and mentorship programs.
+• Co‑founder of Women in Science Japan, offering the ML Summer School for Scientists and mentorship programs.

 Talks & Media